Evan-Tyo/Blog/content/setup/setting-up-hugo.md

 It is recommended to change the following fields when starting:
 - [baseUrl](https://gohugo.io/methods/site/baseurl/): Must begin with the protocol and end with a slash.
 Customize it however desired.
-- [languageCode](https://gohugo.io/methods/site/language/): Set this to your local launguage and region or a desired one.
+- [languageCode](https://gohugo.io/methods/site/language/): Set this to your local language and region or a desired one.
 - [title](https://gohugo.io/methods/site/title/): Update this to reflect on your site as the main title.

 Here are the values I currently have in my configuration file: